qualabs/video-headline/CONTRIBUTING.md

 ### How to use the linters

 If you want to contribute to the project, it is important to use the linters to ensure that the code is consistent and follows the best practices.
-The linters used in the project are ESLint for JavaScript and Flake8 for Python.
-In addition, we use Prettier to format the JavaScript code and Black to format the Python code.
+The linter used in the project is ESLint for JavaScript.
+In addition, we use Prettier to format the JavaScript code.

 #### Setting Up ESLint for Linting React in Visual Studio Code